Creamed clover honey

 Oxygen

 When you expose any food to oxygen, it begins to decay; that is why we are going to have a very difficult time weaning ourselves off plastic.
-As far as our creamed clover honey is concerned, we whip it very briefly, just to distribute the find crystals throughout the bulk, so that little air is blended into the mixture.
+As far as our creamed clover honey is concerned, we whip it very briefly, just to distribute the find crystals throughout the bulk; little air is blended into the mixture.

-However, some processors will cream the honey for an hour or more, incorporating a lot of air into the mixture; it becomes light and fluffy, weighs considerably less than a pound making it more expensive, but more important exposing the honey to oxygen.
+However some processors will cream the honey for an hour or more, incorporating a lot of air into the mixture; it becomes light and fluffy, weighs considerably less than a pound making it more expensive but more importantly exposing it to oxygen.
 I don't recommend it.

 Our three-minute creamed clover honey is quite soft and creamy enough.